OUR VIEW: Election could well backfire on Horgan - BC Local News

 The NDP leader is really hoping by making this move now, that the party can solidify its footing – counting on a low turnout, in large part due to the virus.

-Similarly, he’s hopeful aspiring MLAs won’t have sufficient time to mount a proper campaign, which might just help ensure a New Democrat victory that does away with the current minority government.
+Similarly, he’s hopeful aspiring MLAs will not have sufficient time to mount a proper campaign, which might just help ensure a New Democrat victory that does away with the current minority government.

 Let’s assume for a moment that an election can be held safely, the question remains, should it be held at all right now?

-• Stay tuned, to the Maple Ridge-Pitt Meadows News online and print editions.
+• Stay tuned, to the Langley Advance Times online and print editions.
 We’ll do our best to bring you well-rounded local election coverage in the days and weeks to come.

 – R.H.